Choosing the best survival radio: Top 10 for savvy survivors

 - Bluetooth connectivity

-- SAME and NOAA weather alerts
+- SAME and NOAA weather emergency alert systems

 - LED flashlight and beacon